 - Fellow of the HEA

 Foster, V. (2016) Collaborative Arts-based Research For Social Justice, Abingdon: Routledge.

-Foster, Victoria (2018; forthcoming) ‘The return of the surreal: Towards a poetic and playful sociology’, Qualitative Sociology Review.
+Foster, Victoria (2019) ‘The return of the surreal: Towards a poetic and playful sociology’, Qualitative Sociology Review.

 Foster, Victoria and Young, Alys (2015) ‘Reflecting on participatory methodologies: research with parents of babies requiring neonatal care’, International Journal of Social Research Methodology, 18 (1), 91-104.